QuickBooks 6000-Series: the file-access & integrity errors.

 Verify single-user vs multi-user mode

 Error 6190 in particular often appears when a file set to single-user mode is accessed in multi-user mode (or vice versa).
-Confirm the intended mode for the file, and on each workstation verify hosting settings via File → Utilities.
+Confirm the intended mode, and on each workstation verify hosting via File → Utilities.
 If multi-user, also verify Database Server Manager is running on the host.
-Cross-reference our H202 reference for multi-user troubleshooting depth.
+Cross-reference our H202 reference for multi-user depth.

 If error persists, identify damage variant & escalate